Raanaji/myblog/_data/featured/tainter.md

 where α is the constant, F is the food per capita, M being medical factor, e is the error term, β and γ are  coefficients.
 This is just a simple model, but can be transformed easily into a proper econometric analysis using python or R markdown notebooks, or Mathematica as tools.

-This will form an interesting aspect to investigate and will be kept of a later post.
+This will form an interesting aspect to investigate and will be kept for a later post.

+The paper concludes with the following

+> at least two directions for future research on enhancing organizational resilience.
+First, while it is often fairly obvious when an organization is confronted by novelty, **quantity-induced crises are harder to recognize**. **Until the tipping point is reached, things look fine**.

+> our analysis suggests that quantity-induced crises may have an **identifiable** “temporal signature”: a rising level of unresolved interruptions and an initial improvement in performance, followed by a **decline**.

+> our framework suggests that future research in organization studies can profit from a focus on understanding how groups and individuals **maintain** both skill sets along with the ability to determine which is most appropriate in a given situation.

+An apt answer to the above conclusion could be [this](https://medium.com/poka-techblog/code-stress-and-entropy-920c8880744d).
+Where small entropic stressors are applied to Microsystems within the overall system, thus making it resilient in the long run to collapses.
+However, this is easier said than done.